-What’s for dinner?
-How about a Quick Coq Au Vin made with tender chicken in a sauce of wine, mushrooms, and bacon?
-It’s a rustic classic made easy and quick, but still loaded with authentic French flavor.
+This version for a quick and easy Coq Au Vin is made with tender chicken thighs in a sauce of wine, mushrooms, and bacon.
+It’s a rustic classic, loaded with authentic French flavor.

-- Dried Herbs: Dried thyme and dried parsley add a certain earthy sharpness and sweetness to the recipe.
-They bring a lot of flavor to the table, literally.
+- Dried Herbs: Dried thyme and dried parsley add a certain sharpness and sweetness to the recipe.

 - Salt and Pepper: Freshly ground black pepper gives the best result.